 This property makes hands-on-science opportunities similar to our Lucky Peak research station more widely available at an easily-accessible site that is open year-round.

 Our property is located near the intersection of Warm Springs Avenue and the Highway 21 bridge, starting near the Diversion Dam and continuing over 1 mile downstream.
-The banding station is located on the south end of the property just upstream of the highway 21 bridge.
+The parking area is located here on google maps.
+The banding station is located on the south end of the property just upstream of the highway 21 bridge (here on google maps).